kenthaigh/solar_market_segmentation/README.md

 ## Segmentation of the Australian solar market

 ### Motivation

-Using data on demographics and solar irradiation, this script finds clusters of geographic areas (by postcode) using KMeans.
-These segments are anlaysed to find those which had a high take up of of small scale solar (ie solar panels) in 2016 and then compared to the number of installations in 2017.
-Within high take up segments, areas with the potential for high growth are also identified.
+The uptake of small scale solar (ie. household solar panels) has been growing in recent years alongside increases in electricity prices and decreasing installation costs.
+This analysis identifies geographical areas that may be expected to show further uptake of solar panels.
+This information is useful for energy market operator planning as well as for sales forecasting by solar panel retailers.

 ### Model
 The clustering in this analysis is undertaken using the KMeans algorithm from Python's scikit-learn.
+The data analysed includes demographic information and solar irradiation data by postcode.
+The variables selected for consideration are those which are could be considered as potentially related to the uptake of household solar panels.
+These include the capacity to pay, education status, age, number/percentage of properties that could benefit from solar panels, and amount of sun energy in that location.
+The clusters produced are compared to actual solar panel installation data for analysis.

 ### Project structure
 The main project script is solar_market_segmentation.py.
 This script will load data from the source_data folder, run the data cleaning and clustering model, and output interesting findings to the console.